pBread/twilio-media-streams-speech-to-text-demo/README.md

 - <b>Incoming Call Webhook</b>: Select `POST` and set url to: https://your-ngrok-domain.ngrok.io/incoming-call
 - <b>Call Status Update Webhook</b>: Select `POST` and set url to: https://your-ngrok-domain.ngrok.io/call-status-update

+### 6. Place a Call to Your Twilio Phone Number

+You're all set.
+Place a call to your Twilio Phone Number and you should see the real-time transcript logged to your local terminal.